 Janine has a Commerce degree with a double major in Accounting & Human Resources and currently works as a Corporate Accountant with a transport company.
 She has always valued her time with family & friends and has even more since 2011 - the senseless murder and rape of her 73 year old Grand-mother Elizabeth Lafantaisie.
 After her life was shattered, it was difficult to pick up the pieces and it was the help of MOVA that helped her family get through some of the difficult times such as grief support, understanding the court process and victim rights.
 Becoming a board member was a "heavy" decision but she felt it was a great way to give back to support other families.

-Olivia Peters holds a BA (Hons) in Sociology and is a Master's candidate in Criminology and Sociology at the University of Manitoba.
+Olivia Peters holds a Masters Degree in Sociology and Criminology from the University of Manitoba.
 Since 2016, Olivia has worked as a research analyst on local and national projects focusing on domestic violence and homicide prevention, specifically focusing on Indigenous populations in Canada.
 Olivia has a passion for creating meaningful research and does so through interviewing victims of violence and family members of homicide victims.
 She believes that the voices of victims should be central to public policy.
-Olivia volunteers with Snowflake Place for Children and Youth Inc., an organization that facilitates investigative interviews for child victims of abuse.
-To her, MOVA represents a strong, compassionate, and vital structure for victims.
+In addition to her involvement with MOVA, Olivia volunteers with Snowflake Place for Children and Youth Inc., an organization that facilitates investigative interviews for child victims of abuse.
+To her, MOVA represents a strong and compassionate community of advocacy for victims.